Before you begin...

 - In a number of instances where no live specimen was available to

-photograph, preserved spiders have been used instead.
+photograph, spiders that have been kept in a preservative fluid have been used instead.
 This fact is marked

 on the individual images as appropriate.
 Preserved spiders typically